 The Old Vicarage celebrates the diversity of cultures and religious traditions represented in its own community and elsewhere.
 The background and knowledge of all members of The Old Vicarage community help to enrich the experience and provide additional learning opportunities for young people and staff alike.

 Every young person has their own room in a house, designed to meet their specific needs, and each building is adapted to enable young people to be placed in groupings suited to their age and peer groups.
-Accommodation is provided in five buildings – The Vicarage, Aislinn House, Araon House, Tigh Altraim and Alair House.
-Tigh Altraim is a satellite house just five miles from the main site.
+Accommodation is provided in four buildings – The Vicarage, Aislinn House, Araon House and Alair House.
 We also have Tigh Abaid, this is a separately registered children’s home associated with Kisimul Lower School Lincolnshire (Swinderby), and offers residential provision for up to six young people.

 Staff & Therapeutic Services